Manaslu Circuit Trek

 Reaching the highest point of the pass of Larkya La, standing at an elevation of 5106 meters, isn’t a joke; to attain this peak, one must have willpower and a high level.
 Going through the hurdles, with all the sweats and hardships along the way, and ascending to the Larke La finally through the snowy terrains makes our 12 days of Manaslu Trekking worth every second.
 It is one of the most thrilling and challenging passes in the Himalayas, which demands a long duration hike to attain there and a distance coverage of several days, offering a sense of accomplishment for sure.

-Even though it is considered the challenging, strenuous wild pass, the possibility of altitude sickness remains minimal, as till then, you reach the height of 5106 m | 16,926 feet, your body adapts to the rising elevation, which is why this 12-day itinerary has been set accordingly, with gradual ascent.
+Even though it is considered the challenging, strenuous wild pass, the possibility of altitude sickness remains minimal, as long as you reach the height of 5106 m | 16,926 feet, your body adapts to the rising elevation, which is why this 12-day itinerary has been set accordingly, with gradual ascent.
 The journey to the Larkya La Pass is no less than an adventure itself, which starts with an early morning hike at 4:00 AM, or before that as well, to avoid the windy air, and get earlier for the sunrise view over the gigantic peaks, which actually lasts for 9-10 hours of hiking, starting from Dharmsala.

 While this part is one of the most challenging sections of this trip, reaching the pinnacle of the Larkya La Pass unravels the panoramic insight of the world's tallest peak - Mount Manaslu at 8163 meters, with other surrounding peaks, such as Samdo Peak, Naike Peak, Himalchuli, and Ganesh Himal, Cheo Himal, along with Annapurna I (8091 meters), unfolds the beauty of the Himalayas, making every stride worth it.

 Without any snowy, frosty peaks, any expedition would be boring after all, who doesn't love to click pictures of the breathtaking views with the backdrop of white snowcapped peaks?
-You will be spellbound to know that throughout the Manaslu Round Trekking, we'll be rewarded with several mountains.
+You will be spellbound to know that throughout the Manaslu high altitude round trek, we'll be rewarded with several mountains.
 At the starting point of this trip, we can get the views of Ganesh Himal (7424 m), Shringi Himal, and Kang Guru.
 Gradually moving to the upper sections, we'll be welcomed by Cheo Himal, Himal Chuli, and Peak 29, with the Annapurna Range such as Annapurna II, Annapurna South, and Mt Annapurna (8091 meters) itself.
 While attaining the Manaslu Base camp, the unhindered panorama 360 degrees of Mount Manaslu - 8163 meters rewards us with alluring views thundering at the clear sky.

-12 Days Manaslu Circuit Trekking Cost for 2026 and 2027
+Manaslu Circuit Trek Cost for 2026 and 2027

-We at Destination Himalaya Treks and Expedition are offering this Manaslu Trek 12-day package cost starting from USD 739 to USD 999 per person, customized for the year 2026.
-Whereas, if you are a solo hiker and seeking a private trip, then the cost remains USD 999, whereas, if you have a trekking partner to travel with, the cost gets minimized accordingly, to the minimum price of USD 730 per head, depending on the number of pax, that your group simply holds.
-This is the best price that we can offer, because every essential is included in our 12-day Manaslu Circuit Trek package, from basic amenities such as lodges (accommodations), meals, transportation, to the experienced licensed guides, porters, and the restricted area permits and arrangements as well.
+We at Destination Himalaya Treks and Expedition are offering this 12-day trek to Manaslu Circuit starting from USD 999 to USD 1195 per person, customised for the year 2026.
+Whereas, if you are a solo hiker and seeking a private trip, then the cost remains USD 1195, whereas, if you have a trekking partner to travel with, the cost gets minimised accordingly, to the minimum price of USD 999 per head, depending on the number of pax, that your group simply holds.

 Meanwhile, while you can see many online operators offering packages at a lower price, be aware of what is included and excluded, in the cost details section, to include the hidden cost.
 If you are not aware of such beforehand, and book the trip, with those, providing a lower rate, then the additional cost might get beyond $ 500 extra, which usually happens to beginner hikers.
-With the cost of the Manaslu circuit for 2026, we offer that everything is included and transparent, where you do not have to pay anything extra untill and unless it falls under your personal expenses, such as laundry, hot shower, buying beverages, suvuniers, and so on.
+With the cost of the Manaslu circuit for 2026, we offer that everything is included and transparent, where you do not have to pay anything extra unless it falls under your personal expenses, such as laundry, hot shower, buying beverages, suvuniers, and so on.

 Despite being, our package being affordable, we always aim to provide extra service to hikers, for more comfort, as well, where we do not add extra cost, instead, it's a gratitude as a thanksgiving, for believing in us, and travelling with us to Manaslu adventure, with the best professional teams, ensuring safety as well